James Burton: Recent career

+Equipment and playing style

 Burton works with a variety of amplifiers to provide flexibility and a wide range of sounds.
 He has used a Music Man 210-150, an old Fender Twin with K model Lansing speakers, and a 1964 Fender Deluxe.
 His primary guitar has always been a Fender Telecaster, beginning with an early blonde model his parents bought for him around 1952.
 His 1969 Paisley Red (better known as Pink Paisley) Telecaster became the basis for his James Burton Telecaster model in 1991, with Lace Sensor pickups and a TBX tone circuit.
 Five years later his 1953 Candy Apple Red Telecaster was the inspiration for a standard version Artist Signature model featuring two Fender Texas Special Tele single coil pickups and a vintage-style 6-saddle bridge.
 In 2006, the Signature Paisley model was redesigned with a red paisley flame design over a black body, plus three specially designed blade pickups, a no-load tone control and S-1 switching system.

+Burton can also be seen playing an early model Fender Jazz Master (possibly a prototype) in a circa 1961 live television version of "Hello Mary Lou" with Nelson.
+There is no other recorded evidence that he used this guitar again.

+According to the biography on Burton's official website, his style of lead playing is unique, as "[he] uses a straight pick and a fingerpick on his middle finger.
+On this record [starting with his performance on Nelson's "Believe What You Say"], James replaced his first 4 strings with banjo strings and moved the A and D string up to D and E. This allowed him to bend the strings up a lot more.
+James' legendary chickin' pickin' was born.
+He later had them [his guitar strings] gauged: .009, .010, .012, .024, .032 and .038."